Estimate Time5 min

 5. Avoid retiring too soon

-Even if you can afford it, you may just not be ready to retire.
-It can make sense to check both your emotional readiness for retirement as well as your savings and finances.
-Many people also choose to ease into retirement by cutting back to a part-time job or volunteering work before retiring altogether, so that could be something to consider too.
+Even if you can afford it, it's practical to check your emotional readiness for retirement, as well as your savings and finances.
+Many people choose to ease into retirement by cutting back to part-time work or volunteering before retiring altogether.
+That's something to consider too, but of course, weigh the pros and cons.

 6. Don’t forget to plan for health care expenses

-Of course, you can also save in a savings account or other taxable account.
+Saving in savings account or other taxable accounts are options too.
 However you do it, saving for unexpected expenses is always a good idea—even in retirement.

 7. Avoid being too generous with family

-It’s natural to want to help family.
-But it’s important to put some limits on the help you can give as a person who’s retired.
-It’s very likely your budget will have a little less flexibility in retirement than it did when you were working, so be sure to plan for sensible gift-giving that won’t harm your finances in the long-term.
+It’s natural to want to help family, but it's important to keep a realistic view of your finances and put limits on the help you can give others during your retirement.
+It’s very likely your budget will have less flexibility in retirement than when you were working, so be sure to plan for sensible gift-giving that won’t set you back in the long-term.

 8. Avoid falling for scams

-Fraudsters often target older adults because they’re generally less savvy with social media privacy settings, likely to answer calls from unknown callers, open junk mail rather than discard it, and they live off their savings.3
+Fraudsters often target older adults because they’re generally less savvy with social media privacy settings, more likely to answer calls from unknown callers, open junk mail rather than discard it, and have accumulated significant savings.6

-If you have an established relationship with a financial advisor, they may be able to spot signs of elder fraud.
-You can also add a trusted contact to your investment accounts so that if fraud is suspected, your advisor will have someone they can reach out to.
+Another good tip is to add a trusted contact to your investment accounts so that if fraud is suspected, your advisor will have someone they can contact.

 What could your Social Security benefit be?